-The compiler checks that boolean expressions given in conditions and consequences are valid, where the rules for conditions are the same as the rule for an expression in Precondition and the rules for consequences are the same as the rule for an expression in Postcondition.
+The compiler checks that boolean expressions given in case guards and consequences are valid, where the rules for case guards are the same as the rule for an expression in Precondition and the rules for consequences are the same as the rule for an expression in Postcondition.
 In particular, attributes 'Old and 'Result can only be used within consequence expressions.
-The condition for the last contract case may be others, to denote any case not captured by the previous cases.
+The case guard for the last contract case may be others, to denote any case not captured by the previous cases.
 The following is an example of use within a package spec: